State Trooper (TV series): Episodes

+Production

+Originally conceived to compete with Highway Patrol, the show pilot was an episode of the anthology series Star Stage, released in February 1956 and titled "Killer on Horseback".

+State Trooper was filmed on location in Virginia City, Nevada to give it an authentic feel.
+Las Vegas was also used for location filming.

+Release

+Broadcast

+After the pilot release on Star Stage, the series failed to make the network schedule for 1956 and State Trooper was released as a syndicated show being sold directly to local stations.

 Home media

 Timeless Media Group released the complete first season on DVD in Region 1 on December 14, 2010.
 The complete second and third seasons were released together in a six-disc set on December 13, 2011.

 On September 23, 2014, Timeless Media Group released State Trooper - The Complete Series on DVD in Region 1.
 The 11-disc set contains all 104 episodes of the series.